isislab-unisa/WeatherStation/README.md

 # Weather Station using Serverless computing

 ## Overview
-WeatherStation is a weather station simulator that measure the temperature of the major cities of Campania in Italy.
+WeatherStation is a weather station simulator that measures the temperature of the major cities of Campania in Italy.
 The project is based on an IoT Cloud architecture where several IoT sensors collect the data and send them on Cloud where they are processed through Serverless Computing and stored in a NoSQL database to be easily accessible.

 The IoT sensors are placed near each major city of Campania region to measure its temperature.
 Each sensor send a message with the temperature value on the queue related to its city.
 One queue exists for each city.